straubt1/tfx/README.md

 As a consumer of Terraform Cloud or Terraform Enterprise I want to leverage the full capabilities without having to write curl/python/(insert other) libraries to call the API.

 Often times these tasks are part of a delivery pipeline, but could also be administrative tasks that are done from a local machine.
-The goal of this tool is to allow users to interact with the platform easily without having to create a lot of hard to maintain code.
+The goal of this tool is to allow users to interact with the platform easily without having to create a lot of code to maintain.

 **Common API-Driven Workflow Challenges:**